Pool Table Sizes Explained with Dimensions in ft and cm: Discover the Right Fit for Your Room

 The first table size is the 7-foot table, which is 7' long, 3.5' wide, and 2.5' high (213.36 cm long,106.68 cm wide, 76.2 cm high)

-This size gives enough room for one player to comfortably play without any clearance or visibility issues.
+This size provides enough room for one player to play comfortably without any clearance or visibility issues.
 As the name suggests, this sized table is often found in bars.
-Because of its short length it's also the easiest to to play on.
+Because of its short length, it's also the easiest to play on.

 8' Pool Table (Standard Size Table)